interledger/open-payments/packages/open-payments/README.md

     console.log(error.message)
-    console.log(error.description) // additional description of the error console.log(error.status) // the HTTP status of the request, if a request failure console.log(error.validationErrors) // an array of validation errors.
+    console.log(error.description) // additional description of the error console.log(error.status) // the HTTP status of the request, if a request failure console.log(error.code) // the error code from the Open Payments API console.log(error.validationErrors) // an array of validation errors.
 Populated if the response of the request failed OpenAPI specfication validation, or other validation checks.
   } else {
     console.log(error)